 The pipeline connects three main systems:

-Used to create the extract definition and group.
+Used to create and maintain the extract definition.

 Batch Processing API